robotframework/robotframework/doc/userguide/src/CreatingTestData/Variables.rst

 Variables set with :name:`Set Suite Variable` keyword are available everywhere within the scope of the currently executed test suite.
-Setting variables with this keyword thus has the same effect as creating them using the `Variable table`_ in the test data file or importing them from `variable files`_.
+Setting variables with this keyword thus has the same effect as creating them using the `Variable section`_ in the test data file or importing them from `variable files`_.
 Other test suites, including possible child test suites, will not see variables set with this keyword.